 An Atheist mocks Jesus’ command to love our enemies.
 Let’s discuss that.

-Atheist, Mark Dempsey, stated: Jesus said: “You have heard that it was said, ‘Love your neighbor and hate your enemy.’
+Atheist, Mark D, stated: Jesus said: “You have heard that it was said, ‘Love your neighbor and hate your enemy.’
 But I tell you, love your enemies and pray for those who persecute you.”

 Mark continues: “In the history of bad advice this has to rank in the top ten!
 If you love your friends as well as your enemies, then you dilute the value of your love, because you have given a precious emotion to all.
 Moreover, it is unnatural to love your enemies, and it has the potential to make you a dupe, sucker, victim, and even dead.
 Jesus also advises praying for those who persecute you, and, once again, it is unnatural to do so.
 To remain mentally healthy, you must do what is natural or normal–not abnormal.
 I would venture to say that the vast majority of Christians don’t love their enemies and pray for those who persecute them.
 Hypocrites a plenty!
 What say you?”